junxit/us-congress-bills-113/metadata.md

 - 2013-08-02 — On passage Passed by recorded vote: 232 - 185 (Roll no. 447). (text: CR H5362)
 - 2013-08-02 — Passed/agreed to in House: On passage Passed by recorded vote: 232 - 185 (Roll no. 447).(text: CR H5362)
 - 2013-08-02 — The previous question was ordered pursuant to the rule. (consideration: CR H5371)
+- 2013-09-09 — Received in the Senate.
+- 2013-09-17 — Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2013-09-18 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 192.